MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 ### <a name="licensespermissions"></a>Configure permissions based on licenses

-Starting in 2022 release wave 1, admins can configure permissions sets and user groups based on the different license types.
+Starting in 2022 release wave 1, admins can configure permissions sets and user groups based on the different license types.<!--Note to translators: The names in *italics* or capitalized in this section must not be translated.-->

 For example, the most commonly used license, *Dynamics 365 Business Central Team Member*, is set up by default to have the user groups *D365 Team Member* and *Excel Export Action* plus the following permissions sets: